 Quite a few people give by direct debit nowadays so nobody will find it odd if you just pass the bag along.
 Generally, the collection money is used for the up-keep of the church building, its running costs, and for the salary and pensions of clergy.
 If it’s for a special cause, the priest will have announced it.

 If there’s a Communion Service (also known as Eucharist, or the Lord’s Supper) on the Sunday that you’re there that part of the service will begin now, after the collection.
 Again, you can follow what’s happening from the service booklet.
 At some point the priest will invite any visitors to come up to receive communion too.
-If you feel you’d rather not, that’s fine; just let other people out of the pew when they start getting up, and stay put.
+If you feel you’d rather not, that’s fine; just stay put.

 Or you could come to receive a blessing instead of communion.
-In that case just join the others from your pew but carry your hymn book and hold it in both your hands as you kneel at the altar rail, so the priest can see that you expect a blessing.
+In that case just join the others as they file out of the row but carry your service booklet and hold it in both your hands as you kneel at the altar rail, so the priest can see that you expect a blessing.
 And DO bring your child/ren, too!
-Once the person on your right at the altar rail gets up, you do too and return to your seat.

 After the Service

 At the end of the service the choir will process from the front of the church to the back while the final hymn is sung.
-When the hymn is over, people sit or kneel for a moment until the organ begins to play again.
+When the hymn is over, people may sit quietly for a moment until the organ begins to play again.

 Coffee, tea and biscuits are served after every morning service.
 This is a good time to strike up a conversation if you wish but if you prefer to leave straight away that’s fine too.